- Scenic, breathtaking mountain flight from Kathmandu to Lukla to Kathmandu.

 Prices & Dates

-To offer the lowest possible cost, our trips are tier priced according to the number of participants or members on the trip.
-Costs are based on double occupancy.
+Costs are based on a double sharing basis.
 If you wish to have a single room, you must pay the single supplement fee.
 If you are willing to share accommodations, we will match you with a roommate if one is available.
-If we cannot match you with a roommate, the single supplement will apply.
-Single passenger cost includes single room supplement
+If we cannot match you with a roommate, the single supplement fee will apply.

 - One welcome or farewell dinner with cultural performance in Kathmandu

-- Rescue & travel insurance effects (we strongly advise buy a travel insurance policy).
+- Rescue & travel insurance effects (we strongly advise buying a travel insurance policy).

-- Trip cancellation costs, accident or health emergency, evacuation, loss, theft or damage to baggage and personal
+- Trip cancellation costs, accident or health emergency, evacuation, loss, theft, or damage to baggage and personal belongings.

 Hotels in Kathmandu